OLEGSHA/KenDB3/docs/DEPLOYMENT.md

 - provide a Django secret key using environment variables `SECRET_KEY_FILE` or `SECRET_KEY` (Django secret key can be any string)
 - set `DEBUG` environment variable to `False` to enable production mode in Django
 - set `ALLOWED_HOSTS` environment variable to the fully qualified domain name to expect in HTTP Host header
+- set `ERROR_LOG` environment variable to the path where errors should be logged in plain text

 After that, the webserver can be started:
 ```bash